mohammedterryjack/quran/README.md

 ### Backend AI / NLP (python3)
 - ✅ store each verse of quran in arabic and parallel english (csv)
 - ✅ encode each verse by arabic root letters + arabic bigram root letters + arabic trigram root letters + arabic words + morph features and cross-reference against each other and save cross-reference results for later retrieval
-- encode each verse by arabic root letters + arabic bigram root letters + arabic trigram root letters + arabic words + morph features + english words + english trigrams
+- encode each verse by english words + english trigrams (wordnet vectors?, BERT?)
-- encode sefaria data into similar space
+- encode sefaria data into same space

 ### Backend Functions (python3)
 - index search quran by chapter